 Have you been arrested by law enforcement in Columbus, OH on suspicion of committing a felony offense?
 Only the most serious crimes are classified as felonies – so it is important for you to do everything you can to defend yourself.
-Letting the experienced Columbus felony lawyers from Koenig & Owen, LLC represent you is a great start.
+Letting the experienced Columbus felony lawyers from James D. Owen, LLC represent you is a great start.

 We’ll work hard to negotiate reduced charges or sentencing, get your case tossed by a judge, or win a not-guilty verdict for you should your case go to trial.
 Call our law office in Columbus, Ohio to learn more about how we might be able to help.
 Your first consultation is free.

-- 1 Why You Should Hire Koenig & Owen, LLC When Charged With a Felony in Columbus, OH
+- 1 Why You Should Hire James D. Owen, LLC When Charged With a Felony in Columbus, OH

 - 2 Understanding the Difference Between Felonies and Misdemeanors